gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing question-showing controller
-On question-showing controller, retrieve question contents and show it.
+On the question-showing controller, retrieve question contents and show it.
-Question ID can be retrieved from URL("/question/show/:id") by referring ":id" part as "$stateParams.id".
+Question ID can be retrieved from URL("/question/show/:id") by referring to ":id" part as "$stateParams.id".

 client/app/questionsShow/questionsShow.controller.js